Medically reviewed by Drugs.com. Last updated on Jul 25, 2023.

 Tobramycin belongs to the class of medicines known as aminoglycoside antibiotics.
 It works by killing bacteria or preventing their growth.
-However, tobramycin will not work for colds, flu, or other virus infections.
+However, this medicine will not work for colds, flu, or other virus infections.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tobramycin injection in children.
-However, tobramycin should be used with caution in premature and newborn infants.
+However, this medicine should be used with caution in premature and newborn infants.